 The State generally self-insures its automobile no-fault and workers' compensation losses.
 Automobile losses up to \$25,000 per claim are administered by the Risk Management Office.
 The State administers its workers' compensation losses via the Department of Human Resources and Development.
-The Department is covered under the State's self-insurance program for workers' compensation.

-(12) Welfare Reform Act
+(13) Welfare Reform Act